 Using folders will never harm the performance, but can create a perception of site depth to both the search engines and the searchers.
 There is no hard and fast rule for this but you can use your best judgment for these.

-Always remember that best SEO friendly URLs differ per type of websites. let us discuss the types of websites that can arise –
+Always remember that the best SEO-friendly URLs differ per type of website. let us discuss the types of websites that can arise –

 - Company Websites

 If a website is holding the information about the company and or/services then that’s it.
 We can make use of the shorter URLs as shown below in the example –